hapijs/joi/API.md

   - `error` - error formatting settings:
     - `escapeHtml` - when `true`, error message templates will escape special characters to HTML entities, for security purposes.
 Defaults to `false`.
-    - `language` - the prefered language code for error messages.
+    - `language` - the preferred language code for error messages.
 The value is matched against keys are the root of the `messages` object, and then the error code as a child key of that.
 Can be a reference to the value, global context, or local context which is the root value passed to the validation function.
 Note that references to the value are usually not what you want as they move